quchunguang/snsrobot-sandbox/skill_match.md

 Note 2: In the same way, 2(<5>,3,6) means "if 2 in ADS(5)?" or "if 2 in ADS(3)?" or "if 2 in ADS(6)?".
 If some of the answers is true, we can choose one of it, with is marked with <>.
 If neither of answer is true, STOP.

-Question 3: Spread to Tree.
+Level 3: Spread to Tree.
 ----------

 ```